SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Notes_Generalities.md

     - formatting and best-practices
   - Practice combined CSS selectors: https://flukeout.github.io/
   - [Caniuse](http://www.caniuse.com) provides a way to check the support of HTML and CSS code for many browsers
+  - Firefox Grid viewer when using CSS Grid
+  - Chrome device emulator to test responsive designs
 - Concepts to stay on top of i.e. learn deeper or at all
   - How HTML and CSS handle whitespace exactly: https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Whitespace
   - How browser rendering engines work